wittyaurelien/cordova-plugin-iotize-ble/README.md

 ### Description

-Function `connect` connects to a BLE peripheral.
-The callback is long running.
-The connect callback will be called when the connection is successful.
+Function `connect` connects to an iotize BLE peripheral.
+The connectCallback callback will be called when the connection is successful.

-The connectionErrorCallback callback is called if the connection fails, or later if the peripheral disconnects.
+The connectionErrorCallback callback is called if the connection fails, or later if the peripheral disconnects for any reason.
 The connectionErrorCallback callback is only called when the peripheral initates the disconnection.
-The disconnect callback is not called when the application calls (#disconnect).
-The disconnect callback is how your app knows the peripheral inintiated a disconnect.

 ### Scanning before connecting